harmonydata/harmonydata.github.io/content/en/ghq-12-vs-sdq.md

 title: GHQ 12 vs SDQ
 ---

-## GHQ 12 vs SDQ: Optimizing Psychological Research with Harmony
+## Harmonising and comparing GHQ 12 vs SDQ: Optimizing Psychological Research with Harmony

 As psychologists and social scientists, we often wrestle with the harmonization of different questionnaires.
 Take for instance the comparison of the General Health Questionnaire (GHQ 12) and the Strengths and Difficulties Questionnaire (SDQ); often referred to as 'GHQ 12 vs SDQ'.
 Harmonizing these instruments can be a time consuming and often subjective process.
 But thanks to the innovative Harmony software, making that 'GHQ 12 vs SDQ' comparison just got a lot easier.
 The GHQ-12 is a comprehensive health questionnaire that gauges psychological distress.